 Printing is the critical step of the process.
 The quality of paper and printing machines are essential for the final ‘feel’, the colors must vibrant and reproducible.
 To achieve this, we partnered with experienced offset and digital printing houses that can provide top printing quality and short delivery times.
-Please fill in this form to get an estimate.request a quotation.
+Please fill in this form to receive an estimate.

 Offset or digital?

 There are many factors the can influence the choice of printing method.
 Clearly, the most important argument for most PhD students is the price.
 Digital printing offers unbeatable price/quality ratio up to ≈250 books.
 This ratio is influenced by the number of color pages, so if your thesis contains a lot of those, offset printing might win the price battle.
 If you want uncompromised quality (for a price usually 30-40% higher), offset printing should again be your pick.
 Apart from all the above, the best way to form an opinion is to request a quotation here.
-Only comparing the for both offset and digital printing will allow making an informed decision.
+Only comparing offers for offset and digital printing will allow you to make an informed decision.

 What is digital printing?